 \subsection{The end of the proof of Theorem \ref{thm1} using Theorem \ref{smoothgeneral}}

-We can concentrate our attention on a neighborhood $N$ of a point in the manifold, which after fixing a coordinate chart, is a neighborhood of $0$ in $\Real^n$.
+We can focus on a neighborhood $N$ of a point in the manifold that, after fixing a coordinate chart, is a neighborhood of $0$ in $\Real^n$.
 We can also transfer the geodesic metric imposing that the chart is an isometry.
 From now on we will identify the neighborhood in the manifold and that one in $\Real^n$.

 We need to construct now a family of maps.
-The idea is to use Lemma \ref{smooth approx} to select, for each $p$ in the neighborhood, a \bilip diffeo $f_p$ whose derivative $D(f_p)$ differs from the identity by an error which depends only on $d(0,p)$, and which tends to zero as $d(0,p)$ tends to zero.
+The idea is to use Lemma \ref{smooth approx} to select, for each $p$ in the neighborhood, a \bilip diffeomorphism $f_p$ whose differential $d(f_p)$ differs from the identity by an error that depends only on $d(0,p)$, and that tends to zero, as $d(0,p)$ tends to zero.